google/WebFundamentals/src/content/en/fundamentals/architecture/app-shell.md

 <div class="clearfix"></div>

-Note: See [https://app-shell.appspot.com/](https://app-shell.appspot.com/) for a real-life look at a very simple PWA using an application shell and server-side rendering for content.
+Note: See [Your First Progressive Web App](/web/fundamentals/codelabs/your-first-pwapp/) for more on using an application shell and server-side rendering for content.
 An app shell can be implemented using any library or framework as covered in our <a href="https://www.youtube.com/watch?v=srdKq0DckXQ">Progressive Web Apps across